Flights resume in US after systems failure

-(CNN) — After the failure caused widespread disruption at US airports, operations have resumed after restoring a system that provides pilots with pre-flight safety warnings, the Federal Aviation Administration (FAA) said.
-Despite this announcement, thousands of flights across the country are being delayed.
+(CNN) — The Federal Aviation Administration (FAA) said operations have resumed after restoring a system that provides pilots with pre-flight safety warnings after the failure caused widespread outages at US airports.
+Despite the announcement, thousands of flights across the country are delayed.

 “Routine US air traffic operations are gradually resuming following an overnight outage of the Notice to Air Missions system that provides safety information to flight crews,” the agency tweeted.

-Update 5: Regular air traffic operations are gradually resuming across the United States following an overnight suspension of air travel notifications providing safety information to flight crews.
+UPDATE 5: Regular air travel operations are gradually resuming across the United States following an overnight suspension of notices for air travel providing safety information to aircrews.
 Ground stop removed.

 We are continuing to investigate the cause of the initial issue